Minute to Win It: United States

 Those three shows featured older games, such as Defying Gravity and High Roller, newer games, like Floatacious and Hoop de Loop, never-before-seen games like A Bit Dicey and Mad Dog, and new twists on old games like Don't Blow the Kings, and Mag-Nutstacker.
 Season two also featured a summer run that began on June 8, 2011.
 NBC did not renew the show for a third season.

 The new MundoFox Spanish-language network announced the first season of a weekday Spanish-language version (entitled Minuto Para Ganar), which was chronologically the third season of the show, and debuted on August 13, 2012.
 Marco Antonio Regil, who has hosted Mexican versions of well-known game shows and made the short list for auditions of a well-known game show in English, hosted that version.
 Executive Producer Adam Zuvich returned to the same role on the Spanish version, and Rich Brown, who oversaw the games on the original English version, also returned to the same role, and was listed as Co-Executive Producer.
 In February 2013, the Spanish version moved production to New York.
 In 2020, Telemundo aired reruns of the Spanish version.

 On July 24, 2012, reruns of Minute to Win It began airing on GSN, and on January 31, 2013, they announced a new series of the English-language version with Apolo Ohno as the host.
 The first season premiered on June 25, 2013 (a full episode sneak preview was shown on May 23) and ended on October 29, 2013.
-The second season premiered on February 25, 2014 and ended on April 29, 2014.
+The second season premiered on February 25, 2014, and ended on April 29, 2014.
 40 episodes were produced for the GSN version.

 The first season featured individuals, teams, celebrities, last-man-standing competitions, individual head-to-head competitions (one or three games), and a million dollar mission.
 The second season features teams, families (Bishop family and Canter family), celebrities, individual and team head-to-head competitions (seven games), former contestants with a second chance (Mark Staniec and Heather Baker), and former contestant redemption head-to-head (Lynn and Bethany Gerber vs. Heidi Billington and Donna Speakman).

 As of 2022, the GSN version is available to stream on Pluto TV, while the MundoFox version is available on Tubi.

 United Kingdom

-The show first premiered on August 30, 2011 and aired on ITV2 for one eight-episode series.
+The show first premiered on August 30, 2011, and aired on ITV2 for one eight-episode series.

 Australia

-The show first premiered on June 22, 2010 and aired on Seven Network for one ten-episode series, airing on a Tuesday Night timeslot.
+The show first premiered on June 22, 2010, and aired on Seven Network for one ten-episode series, airing on a Tuesday Night timeslot.

 International versions

-Minute to Win It has been distributed in more than 50 countries.

-Note: There were pirated versions in China which had no franchise licensing rights from Friday TV.
-The table shows versions with distribution rights.

-The old seasons of American version is also re-broadcasting in Indonesia by MNCTV and Indosiar, and Singapore by MediaCorp Channel 5.

 Top prize winners

+Across the show's versions, 14 known cases of completing the final level and walking away with the top prize exist.